Corbett · Central Highlands

 The Fara — common questions

-- The Fara is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 18km with 750m of ascent and takes most walkers 4-7 hours.
-Terrain: Land Rover track for the first kilometre of climbing, then a broad grassy ridge with occasional peat hags.
+- On the OutdoorSCOT scale, The Fara comes in at 2/5 — moderate.
+Expect roughly 18km and 750m of ascent on the usual route — 4-7 hours for most parties.
+Underfoot: Land Rover track for the first kilometre of climbing, then a broad grassy ridge with occasional peat hags.

 - Where do I park for The Fara?

-- Standard parking is at NN635849 near Fort William.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Most walkers start from NN635849 near Fort William.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 - When is the best time to climb The Fara?

-- The standard good-weather months for The Fara are May, June, July, August, September, October.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+- May, June, July, August, September, October give the most reliable conditions on The Fara.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 - Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.